A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

 The generalization gap is evaluated between the \emph{empirical risk} over the discrete graph model and the \emph{statistical risk} over manifold model, with the manifold model viewed as a statistical model since the expectation of the sampled point is with respect to the measure $\mu$ over the manifold.
 The empirical risk over the sampled graph that we trained to minimize is therefore defined as

 The statistical risk over the manifold is defined as

 The generalization gap is defined to be

-\begin{theorem} Suppose the GNN and MNN with low-pass filters (Definition \ref{def:low-pass}) have $L$ layers with $F$ features in each layer and the input signal is bandlimited (Definition \ref{def:band}).
+\begin{theorem} Suppose the GNN and MNN with filters satisfying Assumption \ref{ass:low-pass} have $L$ layers with $F$ features in each layer and the input signal is bandlimited (Definition \ref{def:band}).
 Under Assumptions \ref{ass:activation} and \ref{ass:loss} it holds in probability at least $1-\delta$ that